txzhou/mixtureReg/README.md

 ![An example] (./mx1.png)

 ## Summary
-This package implements and improves an EM algorithm that was discribed in de Veaux RD (1989), which can obtain the MLE estimators when the goal is to fit two linear regressions through a data set.
+This package implements and improves an EM algorithm, which can obtain the MLE estimators when the goal is to fit two or more linear regressions through data.

 Note that the word "linear" sounds restricting but when one feed in nonlinear transformations of predictors into it, one can fit nonlinear models as well.
 This is not a big news for experienced users of linear regression.